Fan Fic: Four Hundred Ninety Six Reasons

 - Excuse Plot: The backstory has been more-or-less admitted as this.

 - First Episode Spoiler: The prologue is far from a retelling of the events of each session, as just about everything that was covered is a major plot moment.
+"Meenah: Talk to the frog" lampshades this.
 It begins with the pre-scratch trolls all dead, and until it's revealed that those are time clones it was lightly implied that they might stay dead.
 And that's only the first act.
 The other acts involve all of the guardians dying, exposition on the antagonist of the chapter, everyone misunderstanding the ectobiology of the human session, etc.

 - Fix Fic: At times, it contains some shades of this.
 It's not supposed to be a fix fic, though.